clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 ## `def-catch-all`

-There is a special value supported in `:lint-as`, `clj-kondo.lint-as/def-catch-all` that is a miz of `:lint-as` and `:unresolved-symbol :exclude`.
+There is a special value supported in `:lint-as`, `clj-kondo.lint-as/def-catch-all` that is a mix of `:lint-as` and `:unresolved-symbol :exclude`.

 ``` clojure
 {:lint-as {hooks-workshop.macros/kdefn clj-kondo.lint-as/def-catch-all}}